FacilMap/facilmap/docs/src/developers/client/methods.md

 * `eventName` (string): The name of the event.
 * `function` (function): The function that was passed to `on(eventName, function)` when registering the handler.

-## `setPadId(padId)`
+## `setMapId(mapId)`

-Opens the collaborative map with the ID `padId`.
+Opens the collaborative map with the ID `mapId`.

-This method can only be called once, and only if no `padId` was passed to the constructor.
+This method can only be called once, and only if no `mapId` was passed to the constructor.
 If you want to open a different map, you need to create a new instance of the client.

-Setting the padId causes the server to send several objects, such as the map settings, all views, and all lines (just metadata, without line points).
+Setting the mapId causes the server to send several objects, such as the map settings, all views, and all lines (just metadata, without line points).
 Each of these objects is sent as an individual [`event`](./events.md).

-* `padId` (string): The ID of the collaborative map to open.
+* `mapId` (string): The ID of the collaborative map to open.
 Can be a read-only ID, writable ID or admin ID of a map.
 * **Returns:** A promise that is resolved empty when all objects have been received.
 * **Events:** Causes events to be fired with the map settings, all views, all types and all lines (without line points) of the map.
 If the map could not be opened, causes a [`serverError`](./events.md#servererror) event.
 * **Availability:** Only available if no map is opened yet on this client instance.